-The GRE website offers free sample questions, software including practice exams, and prep guides to individuals preparing for the exam.
-The quantitative section is the most critical component of the exam for candidates seeking data science master’s degrees.
-In order to prepare, the GRE website publishes a guide on how to prepare for the quantitative section.
+The quantitative section of the GRE is the most critical component of the exam for candidates seeking data science master’s degrees.
 Students must be prepared to answer mathematics questions as well as to model and solve problems with quantitative methods.
 Arithmetic, algebra, geometry, and data analysis are all topics included in this section.

 Bridge Programs and Massive Open Online Course (MOOC) Options for Applicants Who Do Not Meet Admission Criteria

-In the case of data scientists who do not possess each of the required skills, most data scientist master’s programs offer bridge program options in order to teach the required subjects before enrolling in core curriculum.
+If you’re interested in an advanced degree, but don’t already have the required skills, most data scientist master’s programs offer bridge program options in order to bring you up to speed before enrolling in core curriculum.